golang/vscode-go/docs/settings.md

 Default: `["ignore"]`
 ### `build.templateExtensions`

-templateExtensions gives the extensions of file names that are treateed as template files.
+templateExtensions gives the extensions of file names that are treated as template files.
 (The extension is the part of the file name after the final dot.)